jshian/Comp3111H-project/readme.md

 	* After the stone is thrown, the Catapult takes some time to reload.
 During that time, it cannot fire at any monsters.
 (Regular Task 2(iv)(c))
 1. Upgrade the Catapult.
 Verify that the time required to reload it has been reduced.
 (Regular Task 2(iv)(c)(a))
 1. Verify the following about the Laser Tower:
-	* Every time it fires, the *Resource Pool* is reduced.
+	* Every time it fires, the *Money* is reduced (However, the money may increase because the awarded money by killing monster is more than laser tower consumed).
 (Task 2(v)(a))
 	* When it fires, a line is drawn from the center of the tower to the monster.
 The line extends to the edge of the arena.
 (Task 2(v)(b))
 	* Any monster within `3` pixels of the line is hit.
 (Task 2(v)(b)(a))
 1. Upgrade the Laser Tower.
 Verify that its attack power has been increased.
 (Regular Task 2(v)(c))
 1. Close the application.
-1. Open the project using Eclipse IDE and run the Gradle task `PPP` which uses JUnit to test the Catapult attack algorithm.
+1. Open the project using Eclipse IDE and run the Gradle task `CatapultTest` which uses JUnit to test the Catapult attack algorithm.
 (Whole of Honors Task 2)
 1. Close the project.
 ### Grade Task 3
 1. Start the application using the same `.jar` file as `Grade Task 1`.